hapticssymposium-org/hs2024/site/content/presenting/guide-to-inclusive-and-accessible-submissions.md

 Please create a closed caption file for your videos.
 This section introduces how to create a closed caption file using [YouTube Studio](https://studio.youtube.com/channel/UCSLexDpxUfL44AB_341V3lg) (authors may create a new account for this purpose if they wish or use their existing account).
 Google Chrome is a recommended browser.
 Authors may also create a YouTube-supported closed caption file using alternative software.

+{{<oralPresentationVideoList>}}

 **1**.
 Sign in to YouTube Studio\
 **2**.
 In the top-right corner, click “CREATE” and then “Upload videos”\
 **3**.
 Select the file you’d like to upload\
 **4**.
 Edit your video details

   　　* In the “Details” tab, click “SHOW MORE” and set “Video language” to English.
 You may edit the other settings as you like.
   * In the “Video elements” tab, click “ADD” at “Add subtitles” (if you skip this, you can edit it afterwards)
 * Use either “Auto-sync” or “Type manually” to enter the captions
 * After entering all the captions, check their accuracy with the preview panel on the right side